 Isaiah 7, 14

 Included with Mary’s virginal conception of Jesus is her virginal act of giving birth to him.
 Isaiah says that the virgin shall “bring forth a son.”
 The Greek word τέξεται (“bring forth” or “cause to be born”) is translated from וֹי ל דת (u·ildth: literally “one giving birth”), which is the intended meaning of the verb “to bear” (yalad) in the Hebrew Old Testament.
 Hence, this verse must do with two events: the conception and birth of Jesus.
-The conception of Jesus was virginal, since Mary’s womb hadn’t been opened by the seed of man.
-The act of Mary giving birth was virginal, since Christ hadn’t opened his mother’s womb when he was born.
-Mary was a virgin at the time of Christ’s birth as well as at his conception (cf. Isa 66:7).
+The conception of Jesus was virginal since Mary’s womb hadn’t been opened by the seed of man.
+The act of Mary giving birth was virginal since Christ hadn’t opened his mother’s womb when he was born.
+Mary was a virgin at the time of Christ’s conception and as well as during his birth (cf. Isa 66:7).

 “The Word will become flesh,